Placewise API

 Sending status#

-The Sending may have one of following statuses, which may be grouped into initial states, execution steps and the final outcomes:
+The Sending may have one of following statuses, which are grouped into draft, scheduled and finished types.

 Sending payload#